ably/docs/content/adapters/pusher.md

  - Pusher private channels ('private-' prefix) are mapped to the the Ably 'private:' namespace.
  - Pusher presence channels ('presence-' prefix) are mapped to the the Ably 'presence:' namespace.
  - Conversely, Ably channels not in any of the 'public:', 'private:', or 'presence:' namespaces get a 'private-ablyroot-' prefix.
- - Semicolons are banned in Ably channel names; colons are banned in Pusher channel names.
-So the adapter maps one to the other: semicolons in Pusher channel names become colons in Ably channel names.
+ - Colons are banned in Pusher channel names, but are important in Ably channel names, as they act as the namespace separator.
+So the adaptor maps semicolons to colons: semicolons in Pusher channel names become colons in Ably channel names, and vice versa.
+(This means you will not be able to access any Ably channels which have semicolons in their name).

 A few examples: